cult-of-coders/react-molecule/docs/CONCEPTS.md

     agents: {
       loader: RESTAPILoader.factory({
         endpoint: "http://rest.me/users"
+        // And inside `RESTAPILoader` you can access this via `this.config.endpoint` inside your agent's functions.
       })
     }
   }),
   () => <UserList />
 );
 ```

-And inside `RESTAPILoader` you can access this via `this.config.endpoint` inside your functions.

 ## Agent Lifecycle